 Barbara Jones, Ph.D., MSW

-Associate Director of Social Sciences and Community Based Research, LIVESTRONG Cancer Institutes
+Associate Director of Social Sciences & Community Based Research, Livestrong Cancer Institutes

 Courtesy Professor, Department of Oncology

 Courtesy Professor, Department of Psychiatry & Behavioral Sciences

 Ph.D., Social Work

 University at Albany

 MSW, Social Work